 If your pear tree is native to a cooler zone, it is possible that it will not receive sufficient winter chill hours to produce fruit.
 Perhaps most crucial, pear trees require cross-fertilisation to fruit; this implies that another pear tree must be planted reasonably close by so that its pollen can fertilise your pear's blossoms.

 Pear trees are some of the most trouble-free fruit trees to cultivate, and their fruit is delicious.
 Therefore, why not give some thought to cultivating some pear trees in your garden?
 Continue reading for our step-by-step instruction guide.

 It is recommended that you get your pear trees from a nursery that is located in your immediate area.
 However, these trees are already a couple of years old, and once they have been planted in your yard, it will be another two to four years before they begin producing fruit.
 It is also possible to transplant pear trees onto other types of fruit plants.

 Planting Pear Trees

-Caring for Pear Trees
+Caring For Pear Trees

-Pear Trees and Pests and Diseases
+Pear Trees, Pests And Diseases